'Men for others' | Tony Vitello encourages volunteer spirit on and off the baseball diamond

 Vitello is the keynote speaker of Sertoma’s annual fundraising event — Friendship Dinner.

-“This event is a no-brainer because it's a nonprofit and basically empowers people to be a little bit more independent with their lives,” said Vitello.
+“This event is a no-brainer because it's a nonprofit and basically empowers people to be a little bit more independent with their lives,” Vitello said.
 “And, it's something that we stand by because we're trying to do that with our guys.”

-Community involvement is a top priority this season as Tennessee Baseball gets ready for the next season.
+Community involvement is a top priority as Tennessee Baseball gets ready for the next season.

 “The coaching staff is from West of the state of Tennessee, so we've been trying to integrate ourselves in the community, for recruiting purposes but also to give back.
-I mean, wearing the T is something that is a powerful thing for our student-athletes and the coaches.”
+I mean, wearing the T is something that is a powerful thing for our student-athletes and the coaches,” he said.

 Vitello credits his parents and his high school, De Smet Jesuit High, for his philanthropic spirit.